-Our Northwest Oregon branch serves Portland, Vancouver, Tigard, Hillsboro, Salem, Gresham, Troutdale, and all surrounding areas.
+Our Northwest Oregon branch serves Portland, Vancouver, Tigard, Hillsboro, Salem, Gresham, Troutdale, and surrounding areas.

 Kayse Fletcher has always been an animal lover but she didn't know the impact her love for them would have on her life until her family rescued their first dog Buttercup.
 Buttercup came into Kayse's life as any other family pet would, but soon Buttercup's role changed.